-Near the turn of the century, Harry O. Phillips, great uncle of Chapman, Cole & Gleason's current President went to work for Jabius B. Cole.
-Eventually, Philips purchased the business and moved it to Upham's Corner in nearby Dorchester, where he also operated a livery stable.
-The house Phillips bought at 490 Columbia Road, where it meets Bird Street, served as both his home and his place of business.
+Near the turn of the century, Chapman family member Harry O. Phillips went to work for Jabius B. Cole.
+Eventually, Phillips purchased the business and relocated to Upham's Corner in nearby Dorchester, where he also operated a livery stable.
+The house Phillips purchased at 490 Columbia Road, where it meets Bird Street, served as both his home and his place of business.

 When Phillips died in 1938, his nephew Charles P. Chapman, who had been working with him, took charge of the firm.
 In 1950, Chapman purchased the R. & E. F. Gleason Funeral Home in Codman Square, merging the two businesses and the two names.
-Chapman built the J.B.
-Cole & Gleason Milton Home for Funerals in 1955.
-Cole & Gleason was the first funeral home in the town of Milton, where the Chapman family lived.
+Chapman then built the J.B.
+Cole & Gleason Milton Home for Funerals in 1955, the first funeral home in the town of Milton, where the Chapman family lived.

 A History of Growth

-Over the years, Chapman, Cole & Gleason has continued to grow and move with families.
-As people resettled outside of Greater Boston, we did too.
+Over the years, Chapman, Cole & Gleason continued its growth, as families resettled outside Greater Boston.

-Sylvia Funeral Home, located in Vineyard Haven on the island of Martha's Vineyard, merged with Chapman, Cole & Gleason in 1983.
-A more centrally located, spacious facility was built in the Town of Oak Bluffs on the Vineyard in 1988.
+In 1983, Sylvia Funeral Home in Vineyard Haven on Martha's Vineyard, merged with Chapman, Cole & Gleason.
+Five years later, a more centrally located, spacious facility was built in the Vineyard town of Oak Bluffs.

-In 1993, Chapman, Cole & Gleason established a branch in the Town of Wareham, merging with the Stott Funeral Home.
-Once again, Chapman, Cole & Gleason constructed a new, more spacious funeral home to serve the growing needs of the Wareham area.
-The Chapman family then assumed responsibility for serving the families formerly tended to by Cornwell Memorial Chapel when that funeral home closed in 1995.
+Then in 1993, Chapman, Cole & Gleason established a funeral home in the Town of Wareham, merging with the Stott Funeral Home, and constructing a more spacious funeral home to serve the growing needs of the Wareham area.
+In 1995, Wareham’s Cornwell Memorial Chapel closed, and the Chapmans assumed responsibility in caring for families formerly served by Cornwell Chapel.